oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-robot-flow/create-robot-flow.md

 6. Return to the **Login** panel on the Robot window, click within the **Username locator** field, and select **Target a page element** ![Target a page element button](images/robot-taget-page-button.png).

     > The rest of the workshop requires the Robot Designer Extension.
 If you see below message, then complete the installation before proceeding to the next step.
+After installing the browser extension, we can start adding robot actions.

     ![Browser extension not detected](images/robot-designer_browser-extension-missing.png)